-All new-born baby U.S. citizens, born to U.S. citizen parents within 9 months of the program closing date, would be eligible.
+All new-born baby U.S. citizens, born to U.S. citizen parents within 10 months of the program closing date, would be eligible.

 The Leviticus 25 Plan would be voluntary for eligible Americans.
 No eligible person or family would be forced to participate.

-The private sector economy would quickly ‘reflate,’ retail sales would improve, existing jobs would be saved and new jobs created– all directed from the private market allocation of resources.
+The private sector economy would experience a healthy relief from deflationary pressures, retail sales would improve, existing jobs would be saved and new jobs created– all directed from the private market allocation of resources.

-Under The Leviticus 25 Plan, this eligible family may voluntarily ‘enroll’ in the plan with a bank / financial institution of their choice (for their family’s $256,000 credit extension).
-An account would be set up for the receipt of the $192,000 in their ‘Family Account.’
-An attached Medical Savings Account (with an $8,000-10,000 deductable major medical policy attached to the account) would receive a deposit of the remaining $64,000 for the family.
+Under The Leviticus 25 Plan, this eligible family may voluntarily ‘enroll’ in the plan with a bank / financial institution of their choice for their family’s $300,000 credit extension.
+A qualifying Family Account would be set up for receipt of the $200,000 deposit, and a qualified Medical Savings Account (with a presumably high-deductible major medical policy attached to the account) would receive a deposit of the remaining $100,000 for the family.

-In return, the family would forego any tax refunds for a period of five years.
+In return, the family would forgo any tax refunds for a period of five years.
 Their annual tax obligation during the five-year period would be the average amount of taxes withheld over the previous 3 years – or the average amount of taxes paid over the previous 3 years – whichever amount was greater.
 Income tax obligations beyond the applicable average would be owed only if additional new income, in an improving economy, triggered a higher tax obligation.

-A family of four (with $192,000 in their ‘Family Account’) would then have $38,400 per year for health insurance policy which they would ‘manage’ themselves.
+A family of four, with $200,000 in their Family Account, would then have $40,000 per year for general living expenses for each year of the 5-year period.
+The family would also have a portable health insurance policy which they would manage themselves.